intuition-dev/INTUITION2/src/README.md

 ## 'All my friends KNOW the low-coder'

-#### MetaBake is open source and extensible low-code productivity tool for front-end developers.
+#### MetaBake is open source and extensible low-code productivity tools for front-end developers.

 ## Overview